cloudfoundry/docs-bosh/content/azure-compute-gallery.md

 ## Configuring BOSH Azure CPI to Use Azure Compute Gallery

-When specifying `compute_gallery_name` in the [CPI global configuration](./azure-cpi.md#global), the Azure Compute Gallery feature is automatically enabled and Compute Gallery Images will be preferred over regular Azure images.
+Specify `compute_gallery_name` and `location` in the [CPI global configuration](./azure-cpi.md#global).
+Compute Gallery Images will be preferred over the deprecated legacy managed images.

 ```yaml
 azure: